-19. Commitments
+18. Commitments

-In 2009, the Credit Union entered into a ten year commitment for the provision of retail banking services provided by Celero with a five year contract renewal option.
-In 2015, the contract was renewed for an additional seven years commencing in 2016.
-In 2021, the Credit Union signed an early renewal contract that extends to December 31, 2025.
+In 2009, the Credit Union entered into a ten year commitment for the provision of retail banking services provided by Celero Solutions Inc. ("Celero") with a five year contract renewal option.
+In 2015, the contract was renewed for an additional seven years commencing in 2016 and subsequently extended to December 31, 2025.
+In 2024, Celero was purchased by CDSL Canada Limited and the existing agreement was extended to July 3, 2029.
 The annual operating fee is calculated as a percentage of the aggregate fees paid by all Credit Unions using the banking system.

 In 2022, the Credit Union entered into an agreement to purchase units in the Westcap MBO III Investment Fund.
 The Credit Union makes advances to the Fund when requested, which decreases the remaining commitment.
 Redemption of units does not increase the total remaining commitment to the Fund.
-At the end of December 2023, the Credit Union has advanced \$215,500 of their total commitment of \$500,000 to Westcap MBO III Investment Fund.
+At the end of December 2024, the Credit Union has advanced \$296,000 (2023 - \$215,500) of their total commitment of \$500,000 to Westcap MBO III Investment Fund.